WGPlaner/wg_planer/Documentation/SRS/SRS.md

 ### 3.3 Reliability

 #### 3.3.1 Availability and MTTR
 The server shall be available at least 95% of the time which is equivalent to ~1 hour downtime a day.
 Downtime is tolerable during nighttime as it is very unlikely that users upload or change data at night.
-The server must be available during "rush hours" when most people go shopping.
+But the server must be available during "rush hours" when most people go shopping.
 The time to repair bugs should be as low as possible.

 #### 3.3.2 Defect Rate
  - There must be no bugs regarding the accounting section as it is crucial that shared flat members don’t pay each other more or less than is actually correct.